Hot Spots in Dogs

-- Antibiotics are an important part of treating hot spots to help rid the resulting infection on the skin.
+- Antibiotics are an important part of treating hot spots to eliminate the resulting infection on the skin.
 Your veterinarian will help choose the right antibiotic for your pet.

 - Depending on the particular case, your veterinarian may recommend pain or itch relief medication to help your pet feel more comfortable during the healing process.

 Treating Hot Spots on Your Dog

 Fortunately, hot spots look a lot worse than they are, and most will heal quite well with a comprehensive treatment plan as outlined above.
 During your visit, a member of our World of Animals’ Veterinary Hospital will also discuss the underlying causes of hot spots and attempt to identify their underlying cause.
-Hot spots can be big, red, scabby, and rather unpleasant both in how they look and how they feel on your dog.
-But with a little veterinary care and medication, we will have your pet’s tail wagging again and back to their happy self.
+Hot spots can be big, red, scabby, and rather unpleasant in how they look and how they feel on your dog.
+But with a little veterinary care and medication, we will have your pet’s tail wagging again and back to its happy self.